-We monitor our actions and the short-term outcomes we achieve to track our progress and reflect on what is working well, or not so well, adjusting our actions if required.
+We monitor our actions and the short-term outcomes that we are achieving to to track our progress and reflect on what is working well, or not so well, adjusting our work if required.

-Periodically we pause to evaluate our programs and services, to reflect on, critically assess and learn more about how we are contributing to the intermediate and longer-term outcomes that we aim to achieve.
+Periodically we pause to evaluate our programs, services and partnerships more deeply, reflecting on and critically assessing our work to learn more about how we are contributing to the intermediate and longer-term outcomes that we aim to achieve.

-“I was able to fully understand the legal side of the problem, given options, also validated in my concerns, and felt the service was empathetic and professional.” – LCCLC Client 2019
+“I was able to fully understand the legal side of the problem, given options, also validated in my concerns, and felt the service was empathetic and professional.” – LCCLC Client Feedback Survey 2019

 “[their help] made a massive difference.
-Meant I didn’t lose my license and didn’t lose my job so I could keep providing for my family” – GVCLC Client 2019
+Meant I didn’t lose my license and didn’t lose my job so I could keep providing for my family” – GVCLC Client Feedback Survey 2019

 “I was actually able to stay in my house because of them.
-Otherwise I would have been homeless.” – Housing Justice Client 2019
+Otherwise I would have been homeless.” – Housing Justice Client Feedback Survey 2019